polyverse-security/apt/README.md

 `/var/lib/dpkg/status` file, which includes the packages installed on the system and in which version.
 Such a file can then be used via the option `dir::state::status`.
 Beware of different architecture settings!
-Bug reports usually include this information in the template.
+Bugreports usually include this information in the template.
 Assuming you already have the `Packages` files for the architecture (see `sources.list` manpage for the `arch=` option) you can change to a different architecture with a config file like: